pmdevita/switcharoohelper/Readme.md

 * Checks the link
     * is to a comment that
+        * contains a switcharoo
         * is a correct link to the previous switcharoo
         * is not a duplicate (future feature)
     * has the `?context=x` end

+In testing, I found it is common for people to link to the wrong comment (i.e. the parent comment to the actual link).
+In the future, adding a search for the correct comment would be useful.

 I have yet to find a duplicate link to test how such a thing would happen.
 I did find a duplicate but strangely it lacked a submission.